-Dagger, known as the earliest medieval weapon, is a short double-edge blade which has long been used in close combat for centuries.
-It is considered as one of history’s most famous weapons.
+Dagger, known as the earliest medieval weapon, is a short double-edge blade that has long been used in close combat for centuries.
+It is considered one of history’s most famous weapons.

-Dagger is a fighting weapon with a sharp point used a stabbing or thrusting weapon.
+A dagger is a fighting weapon with a sharp point used as a stabbing or thrusting weapon.

 History of Dagger

-Fact: Two golden daggers were identified during the 1924 opening of tomb of Tutankhamun, one with golden blade and the other with smelted iron.
+Fact: Two golden daggers were identified during the 1924 opening of the tomb of Tutankhamun, one with a golden blade and the other with smelted iron.

 During the Early Middle Ages, the term “dagger” disappeared.
 It was replaced by the hewing knife or seax.